openbaton/docs/docs/vnfm-intro.md

 Openbaton provides a Java SDK called vnfm-sdk which helps you to simply create a VNFM for your VNF.
 Regarding the type of the communication between the NFVO and the VNFM (Or-Vnfm), you can use the vnfm-sdk-amqp or vnfm-sdk-rest, depending if you prefer to communicate with AMQP or REST.

-Please refer to the following doc for more details: [Build your own VNFM]
+Please refer to the following doc for more details: [Build your own VNFM][vnfm-how-to]

 ### 3. Use your own VNFM

 This approach allows you to integrate your VNFM and VNF within Openbaton.
 In this case, the Or-Vnfm communication will be via REST interfaces.

-The three pages following describe in details these three different approaches.

-Please refer to the following doc for more details: [Bring your own VNFM]
+Please refer to the following doc for more details: [Bring your own VNFM][vnfm-rest]

+The pages in this section describe in details these three different approaches.

 [generic]: vnfm-generic
 [juju]: vnfm-juju
+[vnfm-how-to]: vnfm-how-to-write
+[vnfm-rest]: vnfm-vendor-specific